-Ghana is met with higher rates of teenage pregnancies, unsafe abortions, low contraceptive use, early parenthood and low level of formal education among the youth [23].
-A study conducted in Northern Ghana by Yidana et al., [24] revealed that a higher total fertility rate of about 6.8 children per woman, and the influence of teenage pregnancy on these rates cannot be disregarded.
-Hence, if adolescents continue to have sex intimacy without the use contraceptives, this will eventually result to higher pregnancies.
+Ghana is met with higher rates of teenage pregnancies, unsafe abortions, low contraceptive use, early parenthood, and a low level of formal education among the youth [24].
+A study conducted in Northern Ghana by Yidana and colleagues, [25] revealed that a higher total fertility rate of about 6.8 children per woman, and the influence of teenage pregnancy on these rates cannot be disregarded.
+Hence, if adolescents continue to have sexual intimacy without the use of contraceptives, this will eventually result in higher pregnancies.
 Such pregnancies may end up with unsafe abortions or teenage childbearing which come with their attendant problems.
-Gumanga and colleagues (2011) showed that abortion complications were the major cause of death among young women.
-In the Tamale Teaching Hospital, unsafe abortion is the fourth leading cause of maternal mortality with most of the deaths occurring between the ages of 15-34 years [25].
-Studies conducted in the northern part of Ghana often record very low utilisation of contraceptive methods [18,24,26-28].
-Though, low contraceptives usage is often reported, efforts are not made to understand the reasons feeding to the low utilisation of contraceptives.
+Gumanga and colleagues [26] have showed that abortion complications were the major cause of death among young women.
+In the Tamale Teaching Hospital, unsafe abortion is the fourth leading cause of maternal mortality with most of the deaths occurring between the ages of 15-34 years[26].
+Studies conducted in the northern part of Ghana often recorded very low utilization of contraceptive methods [19,25,27-29].
+Though, low contraceptives usage is often reported, efforts are not made to understand the reasons feeding to the low utilization of contraceptives.
 Also, most of these studies often recruit only females.
 The current study will focus on both males and females.
-As such the current study aims at assessing the factors influencing utilization of contraceptives among adolescents in the Tamale Metropolis.
+As such the current study aims at assessing the factors influencing the utilization of contraceptives among adolescents in the Tamale Metropolis in the Northern Region of Ghana.